assert-value/assert_value_elixir/README.md

 foo<NOEOL>
 """
 ```
-Note, `assert_value` needs expected to be in the form of string heredoc starting
+Note, `assert_value` needs expected to be in the form of string or string heredoc starting
 and ending with """.
-Otherwise it will raise AssertValue.ArgumentError.
+Otherwise it will raise AssertValue.ExpectedArgumentError.
 Heredocs in Elixir always end with a new line character.
 When actual value does not
 end with a new line character this is indicated with ```<NOEOL>``` string.